During your first visit you can expect the following:

 Direct access use by experienced therapists in states with direct access.
 Phys Ther.
 1992 Aug;72(8):569-74.

 - Federal Office of the Inspector General May 1, 2006 – This report calls into question billing processes done by non-physical therapist owned practices.

 In most cases, health insurance will cover part or all of your treatment costs.
-Click on our INSURANCE page for a summary of insurances we accept.
+Click on our INSURANCE page for a summary of insurances we commonly bill.
 Our front office staff will explain your physical therapy benefits once you share your insurance plan with us.
-It’s our policy to collect all deductibles, co-pays and coinsurances from the patient at the time of service.
+It’s our policy to collect all deductibles, co-pays and coinsurance from you at the time of service.

 You will be evaluated by one of our licensed and highly trained physical therapists and they will also treat you during subsequent visits.
 Unlike some clinics, where you see someone different each visit, we feel it’s important to develop a one-on-one relationship with you to maintain continuity of care.
 Since only one physical therapist knows your problems best, they are the one that will be working closely with you to speed your recovery.
 Occasionally due to scheduling needs or therapist vacations, we’ll suggest that you see one of our other physical therapists.

 Orthopedic Physical Therapy – Probably the most common physical therapy specialist is the orthopedic specialist.
 These specialists care for post-surgical patients, arthritis, tendinitis/tendinosus, fracture rehabilitation, muscle sprains and strains, neck and back pain, hip and knee problems, shoulder, elbow, and wrist conditions.
 Some are board certified as Orthopedic Certified Specialists (OCS).